Schizomida: Morphology

 The opisthosoma (abdomen) is a smooth oval of 12 recognizable segments.
 The first is reduced and forms the pedicel, while the last three are constricted, forming the pygidium.
 The last segment bears a short whip-like tail or flagellum, consisting of no more than four segments.
 The females generally have three- or four-segmented flagella, while in males it is single segmented.
+The female flagellum is annulated and relatively similar across schizomids, while the male flagellum is relatively stout and un-annulated, and highly variable in form between different species.

 Like the related orders Uropygi and Amblypygi, and the more distantly related Solifugae, the schizomids use only six legs for walking, having modified their first two legs to serve as sensory organs.
 They also have large well-developed pincer-like pedipalps just before the sensory legs.
 The hind legs are modified for jumping, as part of their escape response when threatened.

 Schizomids have no actual eyes, but a few species have vestigial eyespots capable of telling light from dark.
 They breathe through a single pair of book lungs located on the second abdominal segment, as the second pair on third abdominal segment found in the other orders of Tetrapulmonata is lost.